Building a Community of Growth and Trust, Together

 Completed Initiatives

-- The Office of Fraternity and Sorority Life hired two associate directors and one assistant director with additional staff joining the team during summer 2025.
+- The Office of Fraternity and Sorority Life hired two associate directors and one assistant director in fall 2024 with three additional assistant directors joining the team during summer 2025.
 Additions increased the number of chapter coaches to allow for more individualized support and connection with chapter leaders, advisors, and headquarters staff.

 -